UniMath/agda-unimath/NAMING-CONVENTIONS.md

 ## Examples

+Before we present a general scheme, let us first get a feel for the structure of names in agda-unimath by considering some examples.
-For example, the library has an entry named `is-iso-hom-Ring` for the predicate that a ring homomorphism is an isomorphsim.
+The library has an entry named `is-iso-hom-Ring` for the predicate that a ring homomorphism is an isomorphsim.
 The most significant aspect of this predicate is the assertion that something is an isomorphism.
 Furthermore, we make this assertion about ring homomorphisms.
 The name `is-iso-hom-Ring` is